 - 7. The dose limit for any student trainee of less than 18 years will be restricted to 10% of the above limits. - 8.
-The RSO will review and record results of personnel monitoring on a monthly basis and will send a copy to the Radiologic Technology Program Director.

-9. Table 1 below establishes levels of radiation exposure that when exceeded by an individual will trigger investigation and review by the RSO under the auspices of the Radiation Safety Committee.
+The RSO will review and record results of personnel monitoring on a quarterly basis and will send a copy to the Radiologic Technology Program Director. - 9.
+Table 2 below establishes levels of radiation exposure that when exceeded by an individual will trigger investigation and review by the RSO under the auspices of the Radiation Safety Committee.